 9

-Draw a picture of your family.
+Draw a picture of you and your family.
+Tell someone about the picture.

 10